xvrsan/asw-1/README.md

 Here, `a` and `b` are promises which resovle `fn` return value.

 - input: a normal value or a promise instance
-- fn: a function which use `input` to calculate, can be a normal function or an async function
+- then: a function which use `input` to calculate, can be a normal function or an async function
 - @return: a promise defer which resolved whith `fn` return value

 Use $async and $await to write async function like: